reymon359/how-to-live/advices/Do what you want/index.md

 Of course, do it respecting others and doing no harm to anyone.

+The more you know yourself, the easier to it is to know what you really want.

 ## Quotes

 > You can’t let the fear of what people might say or think stop you from doing what you want to do or else we would never do anything. ― Jennifer Lopez